donkirkby/chess-kit/raw_rules/rules.md

 moves.
 You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.

-Hobbled pieces do not move two spaces on their first move.
+Hobbled pieces move like pawns, but do not move two spaces on their first move.
 You may capture a pawn en passant at the usual square after a regular move of two squares.
 You may not capture en passant if the pawn used a booster move, and you may not use a booster move to capture en passant.
 A pawn that moves to the back rank immediately promotes, and may continue making booster moves if it is still boosted.

 ### Winning
 Win by checkmate, as in regular chess, but you may use booster moves to threaten